 UC Santa Barbara’s Solid State Lighting and Energy Electronics Center (“SSLEEC”)

-SSLEEC consists of approximately a dozen faculty members, thirty graduate students, and twenty staff, including internationally recognized researchers and visiting scholars.
-The faculty and researches of SSLEEC and its predecessors have published thousands of peer-reviewed publications and have amassed a portfolio of over 250 issued patents.
+SSLEEC consists of approximately a dozen faculty members, 30 graduate students, and 20 staff, including internationally recognized researchers and visiting scholars.
+The faculty and researchers of SSLEEC and its predecessors have published thousands of peer-reviewed publications and have amassed a portfolio of more than 250 issued patents.
 Since its inception, SSLEEC has conferred approximately 100 Ph.D. degrees.
 SSLEEC’s principal investigators and faculty count among themselves a Nobel Prize, a Millennium Technology Prize, and a Technology & Engineering Emmy award.
 Among SSLEEC’s staff are five members of the National Academy of Engineers and three members of the National Academy of Inventors.